funmia/CV/README.md

 A highly selective 16-week coding bootcamp in Europe.

-- Curiosity and hungry passion for code
+- Curiosity and passion for code
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD
 - Software Craftsmanship